CordlessCoder/avon/tutorial/DEBUGGING_GUIDE.md

 ## Why Simple Error Messages Work

-Error messages in Avon are deliberately minimal:
+Error messages in Avon are deliberately minimal, and they only name the failing functions/operators—they do not include file paths or line numbers:

 ```
 function_name: type_error